 - Public affairs specialist

-Classes for integrated strategic communication - public relations majors may include:
+What classes do integrated strategic communication - public relations emphasis majors take?

-Learn more about the integrated strategic communications - public relations major in the UWEC course catalog.
+Learn more about the integrated strategic communication - public relations emphasis major in the UWEC course catalog.

 Thinking about a bachelor’s degree in public relations?
 Here are other programs you may be interested in exploring.